Brussels – The City of Beer, Chocolate, Flowers and Cartoons

 Throughout December, the same lovely square is transformed into a winter wonderland.
 The entire city is beautifully decorated with glittering lights and delightful Christmas markets.

-Other notable festivals in Brussels include the Belgian Beer Weekend (September), Brussels Jazz Marathon (May), Brussels Summer Festival (August), Comic Strip Festival (September – October), Brussels Beach (July – August) and Ommegang (June).
+Other notable festivals in Brussels include the Belgian Beer Weekend (September), Brussels Jazz Marathon (May), Brussels Summer Festival (August), the Comic Strip Festival (September – October), Brussels Beach (July – August) and the Ommegang (June).

-What’s your favorite spot / attraction in Brussels?
+What’s your favorite attraction in Brussels?